-Table 3-9 presents the 2011 and 2012 program verified gross energy and summer seasonal demand savings.
+Table 4-9 presents the 2011 and 2012 program verified gross energy and summer seasonal demand savings.
 This table shows these impacts by lost opportunity versus retrofit savings activity along with realization rates when compared to the revised tracking savings estimates.
-Since the number of units tracked and the gross savings per unit calculated did not change between the raw and revised tracking estimates, the overall study estimate of impacts is the same between Table 3-8 and Table 3-9.
-However, since the revised tracked energy savings decreased from the tracked raw savings, the energy impact realization rate improved to nearly 122% overall.
+Since the number of units tracked and the gross savings per unit calculated did not change between the raw and revised tracking estimates, the overall study estimate of impacts is the same between Table 4-8 and Table 4-9.
+However, since the revised tracked energy savings decreased from the tracked raw savings, the energy impact realization rate improved to nearly 118% overall.
+One of the primary drivers of the realization rate in both tables is the high realization rate for UI, which is due to the incorrect use of baselines in some tracking estimates that resulted in the underestimation of savings in the retrofit program.
 Since the revised tracked summer seasonal demand savings increased from the tracked raw savings, that realization rate went down.

 Table 4-9: 2011/2012 CAC Revised Tracking and Verified Savings with Realization Rate